 the name Bipeiatis, by contrast, is obscure.
-All that can be said is that the initial beta represents the rendering of a digamma in the Doric orthography of the Hellenistic period and of the early Empire, as seen in the spelling Βωρθέα for the epithet of Artemis Orthia or in the name of the Argive politician and Achaian ambassador Bippos.56 It seems as though Akreiatis and Bipeiatis were two typical borderlands between two Greek poleis, and the fact that they together were the object of a (probably long-lasting) dispute shows that they must have been bordering on one another.
+All that can be said is that the initial beta represents the rendering of a digamma in the Doric orthography of the Hellenistic period and of the early Empire, as seen in the spelling $B\omega\rho\theta\epsilon\alpha$ for the epithet of Artemis Orthia or in the name of the Argive politician and Achaian ambassador Bippos.56 It seems as though Akreiatis and Bipeiatis were two typical borderlands between two Greek poleis, and the fact that they together were the object of a (probably long-lasting) dispute shows that they must have been bordering on one another.
 As for their location, it is difficult to go beyond speculation, but the slopes to the south of Mount Tetrazi, including Ano Melpia and Dasochori and possibly further to the south, seem the most obvious area where to look, especially since we later learn that the Messenians provided documentation regarding their borders starting from the River Neda: unless the territory of Pylana extended so far to the northeast, there would have been no reason to document that northern portion of the frontier unless Akreiatis and Bipeiatis had been in that general area.
 However, it is also possible to look in a completely different direction, and tentatively locate Akreiatis and Bipeiatis to the south of the Derveni Pass, on the slopes of the Vromovrissos Mountains, immediately before the border between Megalopolis and Thouria, which was itself under dispute in these same years.
-In any case, since the two pairs of territories could be claimed separately of one another, as both indeed were, at different stages of the dispute, they must have been located relative to one another so that any decision regarding either pair did not prejudice a decision on the other - i.e. it must have been possible for the Messenians to have access to Akreiatis and Bipeiatis even if they had lost Endania and Pylana, and the same must be true for the Megalopolitans.
-This is confirmed by the fact that the Megalopolitans appear to have provided two separate dossiers regarding the borders of the two pairs of territories they were claiming (ll.
-29-33).
+In any case, since the two pairs of territories could be claimed separately of one another as both indeed were at different stages of the disputs that follows is typical for border disputes.
+At first, the two parties deliver to the στρατηγός Apollonidas, the leader of the panel, a description of the borders whose legitimacy they will try to prove during the trial (ll.
+29-35).
+The panel of judges convene in the Karneiasion, the famous sanctuary of the Great Gods, near Andania,59 inside the disputed territory.
+The judges begin with the περιήγησις, the autopsy of the borders, which was supposed to be performed twice, once under the guidance of either party (ll.
+37-39).60 This was the occasion for the litigants not only to show the borders but also to produce evidence in support of their claims.
+The dispute was over the possession of the four territories, but apparently not over their extension.
+Accordingly the two parties presented two different sets of borders.
+The Messenians pointed to the existing borderline, from the River Neda in the north to an area they call Kleolaia,61 implying that that line should remain valid, thereby leaving the four areas in their hands.
+The Megalopolitans indicated the borders of the four territories, which were all at that point inside the Messenian territory.60